uiucseclab/InputInformant/README.md

 ### Dependencies
 For the Windows keylogger, Winpython, pyHook and pillow are all that are required to run this script.
 They can be obtainined through using "pip install 'package name'"

-For the OSX keylogger, a compiler with C++11 and the apple developer which comes default with Xcode.
+For the OSX keylogger, a compiler with C++11 and the apple developer library which comes default with Xcode.

 Finally, the mail utility requires java version 8 and the javax.mail library, which is placed insided of the mail folder.